-This is why I like cooking at home.
-I always use the most fresh and healthful ingredients and I learn how to make new things.
-Cooking spinach for longer than a quick wilt was new for me here, as was paneer.
-But Janice’s enticing post motivated me to find the paneer and get cooking.
-(Rosauer’s cheese case for those of you in Bozeman.)
+Cooking spinach for longer than a quick wilt was new for me.
+But Janice’s enticing post motivated me to find the paneer and get cooking. (find it in the Rosauers cheese case, those of you in Bozeman.)

 Amy’s Kitchen Coach Tips:

 - Fantastic on its own with pita, naan, or rice

 - Make an India-inspired feast with other curries or dals – palak paneer goes with everything